Functional Problems Following Stroke

 What is Dysphagia?

-It is estimated that up to 50 percent of those suffering a stroke will have swallowing difficulties, also known as Dysphagia.
+It is estimated that up to 50 percent of those suffering a stroke will have swallowing difficulties, also known as “Dysphagia.”
+Dysphagia may also be associated with pain when swallowing.
 The process of swallowing is rather complex, requiring the precise coordination of various muscles triggered by sensory feedback.
 A stroke may cause an imbalance in this process and this can lead to aspiration (the leakage of food and/or saliva into the breathing passages).

 For those who do not recover normal swallowing function six months after a stroke, a relatively new surgical treatment is being offered at The Institute for Advanced Reconstruction.
 Our doctors, pioneers in stroke treatment, may be able to reverse the problem by restoring nerve function to the portions of the throat and airway that have lost normal activity.